 Hi.
-I haven't blogged in a long time.
+I haven’t blogged in a long time.
 Unfortunately, I have about six months of fire.
-In fact, between the thesis and the last exams of the master's course, finding time to study and bring material here on the blog has become difficult.
-But don't be afraid.
-After July we of "Bioinformatically" we will try to bring in new material more frequently, so have faith and keep following us, the best is yet to come.
+In fact, between the thesis and the last exams of the master’s course, finding time to study and bring material here on the blog has become difficult.
+But don’t be afraid.
+After July we at Bioinformaticamente will try to bring in new material more frequently, so have faith and keep following us, the best is yet to come.

 Having made this brief introduction, today I had just a moment to tell you something.
 I was undecided whether to talk to you about how primers for the amplification of a given sequence can be built or whether to tell you how it is possible to study the promoters of expressed genes.
-But I finally remembered that I recently talked more deeply about FASTA file and it didn't seem fair to let so much time pass before talking to you about another very important file format in bioinformatics.
-Obviously I am talking about FASTQ files, that is text files that contain both the sequence, usually nucleotide, and the quality information relating to each element of this.
-In a sense, a FASTQ file looks like the union of a FASTA file and its corresponding QUAL file.
-Not surprisingly, the FASTQ file format was born at the Wellcome Trust Sanger Institute precisely with the aim of grouping a FASTA sequence and its quality data, but recently it has become the standard format for storing sequences obtained as output of next-generation sequencing tools such as those used in the case of Illumina sequencing.
+But I finally remembered that I recently talked more deeply about FASTA file and it didn’t seem fair to let so much time go by before talking to you about another very important file format in bioinformatics.
+Obviously I’m talking about FASTQ files, that is, text files that contain both the sequence, usually nucleotide, and the quality information relating to each element of this.
+In a certain sense, a FASTQ file looks like the union of a FASTA file and its corresponding QUAL file.
+Not surprisingly, the FASTQ file format was born at the Wellcome Trust Sanger Institute precisely with the aim of grouping a FASTA sequence and its quality data, but recently it has become the standard format for storing sequences obtained as output of next-generation sequencing tools such as those used in the case of Illumina sequencing .

-Now let's try to dissect the structure of the FASTQ files.
-First of all these can be recognized thanks to the extension .fastq o .fq. and consist of a total of four lines, where:
+Let us now try to dissect the structure of the FASTQ files.
+First of all these can be recognized thanks to the extension .fastq or .fq . and consist of a total of four lines, where:

-- The first line begins with a character "@" followed by a sequence identifier (ID) and, optionally, by a series of information concerning this, therefore it looks like the first line of a FASTA file.
+- The first line begins with a character “@” followed by a sequence identifier (ID) and, optionally, a series of information regarding this, therefore it looks like the first line of a FASTA file.

-- The second row contains the nitrogenous base sequence obtained as the sequencing output.
+- The second row contains the nitrogenous base sequence obtained as the output of the sequencing.

 - The third line begins with a character “+” and is optionally followed by the same sequence identifier placed in the first line.